richiq/umongo-async-mongomock/docs/userguide.rst

 =======================

-Under the hood, μMongo heavily uses `marshmallow <http://marshmallow.readthedocs.org>`_ for all it data validation work.
+Under the hood, μMongo heavily uses `marshmallow <http://marshmallow.readthedocs.org>`_ for all its data validation work.

 However an ODM has some special needs (i.g. handling ``required`` fields through MongoDB's unique indexes) that force to extend marshmallow base types.